How to Stop Your Child From Biting

 You're enjoying a sunny afternoon on the playground when suddenly you spot your toddler with teeth embedded in a playmate's arm.
 Horrified, you rush to discipline your pint-sized vampire -- but what's the best way to handle the situation?

 Biting is a normal part of childhood development.
 Young children bite for many different reasons, from teething to seeing what reaction it will provoke.
-Many children between the ages of 1 and 3 go through a biting phase which they eventually outgrow.
+Many children between ages 1 and 3 go through a biting phase, which they eventually outgrow.

 Still, biting is something you want to discourage.
 Fortunately, there are ways to dissuade your little chomper from sinking his or her teeth into everything that walks and talks.

 Kids bite for a number of reasons -- and most of them aren't intentionally malicious.

 - They're in pain.
 When babies bite, typically it's because they're teething.
 They're just doing it to relieve the pain of their swollen, tender gums.

 - They're exploring their world.
 Very young children use their mouths to explore, just as they use their hands.
 Just about everything infants or toddlers pick up eventually winds up in their mouths.
 Kids this age aren't yet able to prevent themselves from biting the object of their interest.

 - They're looking for a reaction.
 Part of exploration is curiosity.
 Toddlers experiment to see what kind of reaction their actions will provoke.
 They'll bite down on a friend or sibling to hear the surprised exclamation, not realizing how painful the experience is for that person.